wedeling/EasySurrogate/README.md

 + Standard artificial neural networks, used for regression with (time-lagged) features.

++ It is possible to couple surrogates to the macroscopic model via [MUSCLE3](https://muscle3.readthedocs.io/en/latest/index.html), the third incarnation of the Multiscale Coupling Library and Environment.
+A tutorial is given below.

 ## Tutorials

 The following tutorials can be found in the `tutorials` folder: